-Since I started using Klipper more often, and making config files for other printers, I always need to google how to calculate rotation distance for the extruder.
-To make things easier for me, I thought about having a handy calculator to tell me the exact rotation distance to be used, according to the calibrated E steps.
+Since I started using Klipper more often and making config files for other printers, I always need to google how to calculate the rotation distance for the extruder.
+To make things easier, I thought about having a handy calculator to tell me the exact rotation distance to be used, according to the calibrated E steps.

 The calculator available below should make the extruder rotation distance calculation easier.

 How to calculate the Extruder Rotation Distance for Klipper?

 To calculate the extruder rotation distance, we need to have the following information:

 - Full steps/rotation – determined by the type of stepper motor used.

 - Microsteps – determined by the stepper motor driver configuration.

 - Steps/mm – determined after calibrating the E-steps of your extruder.

 The formula for calculating the extruder rotation distance value to be used in the printer.cfg file is the following:

 Let’s take the popular BMG Extruder which has an E step value of 415 when combined with a regular 1.8-degree stepper motor and the stepper driver is set to 16 microsteps.
 This translates into a rotation distance of 7.710843373493976.